NickDauria/Portfolio/AWS_IAM_Project/README.md

 ## 2. User Creation
 ![User Creation](user-creation.png)
-*I created two users: 'AdminUser' and 'RegularUser.'
+*I created two users: 'Admin' and 'Dev1.'
 Each user has unique credentials and is assigned to different groups based on their roles.
 This separation ensures that permissions are tailored to the specific needs of each user, reducing the risk of unauthorized access.*

 ---

 ## 3. Group Creation and User Assignment
 ![Group Creation](group-creation.png)
 *I set up two groups: 'Admins' and 'Developers.'
-The 'Admins' group includes 'AdminUser,' who needs full access to manage resources, while the 'Developers' group includes 'RegularUser,' who only requires read-only access.
+The 'Admins' group includes 'Admin,' who needs full access to manage resources, while the 'Developers' group includes 'Dev1,' who only requires read-only access.
 Grouping users simplifies permission management and ensures consistency across similar roles.*

 ---